Essential Instruments for Your Orthodontic Set

 10. How utility pliers: With a round, serrated beak, these pliers are for holding archwires while planting or removing them.

-11. Mathieu plier: With a quick-release locking mechanism for safety, a set of Mathieu pliers is used for working with elastomeric ligatures.
+11. Mathieu pliers: With a quick-release locking mechanism for safety, a set of Mathieu pliers works with elastomeric ligatures.

-12. Pin and ligature cutter: Also called a wire cutter, a set of pin and ligature cutters is used for slicing easily through wires of less than 0.016 of an inch in diameter.
-It is mainly used for stainless steel ligatures.
+12. Pin and ligature cutter: Also called a wire cutter, a set of pin and ligature cutters is used to easily slice through wires less than 0.016 of an inch in diameter.
+It is ideal for use with stainless steel ligatures.

-13. Plastic file: Used to place composite onto an orthodontic bracket before bonding to a tooth.
+13. Plastic file: This tool is used to place composite onto an orthodontic bracket before bonding to a tooth.

 14. Posterior band remover: This nylon-tipped instrument has a flat, slightly tapered head and is used to remove orthodontic bands on the posterior teeth.